-Chorale Honors (9, 10, 11, 12) Fee: \$35.00
+Chorale Honors (9, 10, 11, 12) 2 semesters .50 credit each semester

 Prerequisite: An audition with the instructor is required.
-Students must submit an individual plan for meeting the grade requirements before acceptance into the course
+Students much submit an individual plan for meeting the grade requirements before acceptance into the course.

-Chorale Honors will be offered in a Hybrid format.
+Chorale Honors will be offered in a hybrid format.
 This course will utilize both in person and online learning.
 Students will be required to attend in person and online instruction based on their determined voice placement.
 Please email Mr. Jarufe with scheduling specific questions.
 The Avon Lake High School Chorale Honors is an advanced course in choral musicianship (SATB).
 This course meets as part of the chorale class and students are responsible for the same coursework as the chorale.
 Students will be challenged with an intense study of additional work.
 This work includes recitals, written performance critiques, research papers, presentations, contest performances and additional ensemble participation.
 Attendance at and full participation in all after school rehearsals, auditions, contests and performances are mandatory for all students and constitute a portion of the overall grade.
 This course may be repeated for elective credit.
 This class meets one period daily for 1⁄2 unit of credit each semester.

-Concert Band (9, 10, 11, 12)
+Concert Band (9, 10, 11, 12) 2 semesters .50 credit each semester